What You Need To Know About This

-You may feel like you know your vagina well enough to be able to diagnose and treat an infection the second you notice unusual discharge or get a whiff of an odor.
-But in some cases, the telltale symptoms of a vaginal infection — like discharge, itching, or odor — can be indicative of trichomoniasis, aka "trich," which involves an entirely different treatment.
+You may feel like you know your vagina well enough to be able to diagnose and treat an infection the second you notice unusual discharge or get a whiff of an odour.
+But in some cases, the telltale symptoms of a vaginal infection — like discharge, itching, or odour — can be indicative of trichomoniasis, aka "trich," which involves an entirely different treatment.

 Trich is a sexually transmitted infection (STI) caused by a parasite that can travel from vagina to penis, vagina to vagina, or vagina to hands, mouth, or anus, during sex.
 An estimated 3.7 million people in the United States have trich, but only 30% will experience symptoms, according to the Centers for Disease Control.
 And when people do experience symptoms, they often confuse them with vaginal infections, which is what makes it tricky.